yichun-aot/resquel/README.md

 }
 ```

-Each route defines a new endpoint and maps a query to that enpoint.
+Each route defines a new endpoint and maps a query to that endpoint.
 Within the query, you have access to the following.

   - **data** - The req.body of the request.
   - **params** - The req.params of the request.
 Like when you use /customer/:customerId